astamm/nloptr/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of [**nloptr**](https://astamm.github.io/nloptr/) using the [**revdepcheck**](https://r-lib.github.io/revdepcheck/) package.
-All 115 packages that I could install passed in the sense that either they install properly or they fail to install but already failed using the current released version of **nloptr**.
+Out of the 114 packages that had a hard dependency on `nloptr`, only three of them failed to install, namely `missSBM`, `mssm` and `PLNmodels`.
+Package maintainers have been contacted and I contributed the fix to all 3 of them.
+You should receive new submissions from them soon.